AlexMcTeague/DesignShark/README.md

 Time saved by using HAF tool (including CBG solver): ~1.5 hours

-**BOMs** Similar to the MOP and HAF tools, the DesignShark is capable of re-formatting and processing raw exports into nearly-complete deliverables, saving 30+ minutes for each deliverable.
+**BOMs:** Similar to the MOP and HAF tools, the DesignShark is capable of re-formatting and processing raw exports into nearly-complete deliverables, saving 30+ minutes for each deliverable.

 **Email:** DesignShark can generate a standard "footage and passings MQMS update" email based on the info in the Data Entry tab, and open it as a draft in Outlook.